cloudflare/cloudflare-docs/content/pages/functions/bindings.md

 {{<render file="_cli-precedence-over-file.md">}}

-## Durable Object namespaces
+## Durable Objects

 [Durable Objects](/durable-objects/) (DO) are Cloudflare's strongly consistent data store that power capabilities such as connecting WebSockets and handling state.

 To bind your DO namespace to your Pages Function you can use [`wrangler.toml`](/pages/functions/wrangler-configuration/bindings/#durable-objects) or the dashboard::